 As soon as a place gets a reputation for having crumbling infrastructure, people will not have confidence in that community.
 However, how a community responds to infrastructure problems maintains that confidence.
 It gives people a sense that the authorities won’t just let a place fall apart.

 Part of the intelligent infrastructure applications that are being put into cities is predictive.
-We’re trying to find out which cities around the world are doing smart infrastructure.
+We’re trying to find out which cities around the world are doing smart infrastructure, whether that be through the buildings themselves or through software packages, like those Mirantis offer to name but one example.

 2. Explain the importance of architecture, landscape architecture, urban design and planning in the economy of a community.